SURROGACY REQUIREMENTS

 Health Requirements

-- Being between the ages of 21-40
+- Being between the ages of 21 and 40

-- A BMI no higher than 33
+- Having a body mass index (BMI) no higher than 33

 Lifestyle Requirements

-- U.S. citizen or permanent resident
+- Being a U.S. citizen or permanent resident

-- Reliable transportation for appointments
+- Having reliable transportation for appointments

 Financial Requirements